bimobject/docs/docs/documentation/component/component-overview.md

 The most common characteristics of a component are:

-- It only exists as a part of multiple other products.
+- It only exists as a part of other products.
 - It's only used internally in your own company.
 - It's never sold separately.